springernature/frontend-toolkits/context/brand-context/design-tokens/README.md

 - These are also used to generate the styling utility classes
 - These will be expanded upon with values for `z-index`, `box-shadow`, `border` properties (and more).
 - - -
-### Relative Design Tokens
+### Alias Design Tokens
-Relative Design Tokens are ‘locked’ tokens that hold a literal design tokens, and not a value.
+Alias Design Tokens are ‘locked’ tokens that hold a literal design tokens, and not a value.
 #todo
 - This is part of 'phase 2' of the Design Tokens Epic

 ### Component Design Tokens
-Component Design Tokens are 'locked' tokens that hold a relative design token, and not a literal token or value.
+Component Design Tokens are 'locked' tokens that hold a Alias design token, and not a literal token or value.
 #todo
 - This is part of 'phase 3' of the Design Tokens Epic

 ---
 ## Sketch File

-Global tokens taken from here - https://www.sketch.com/s/fa9c2fc9-a179-43f0-b21e-9562c9c17c0c/a/g0ZP71z
+Literal and Alias Design Tokens taken from here - https://www.sketch.com/s/fa9c2fc9-a179-43f0-b21e-9562c9c17c0c/a/g0ZP71z